What is PCS in import and export? Let's find out the most detailed

 The role of PCS in import and export

 In the field of import and export, PCS plays an important role in improving the efficiency and efficiency of marine activities.
-This charge contributes to facilitating the process of freight, ensuring all relevant information among participating units shared quickly and accurately.
+This charge contributes to facilitating the process of freight, ensuring relevant information among participating units is quickly shared accurately.

 • Optimize the loading and unloading time:

 The optimization of the loading and unloading time at the port is one of the important roles of PCS.
-Accordingly, through managing the schedule and port resources, PCS reduces the time of waiting for ships and trucks significantly.
+Accordingly, through the management of the schedule and seaport resources, PCS will help reduce the waiting time for ships and trucks.

 • Manage transport information: